Modularity, Code Specialization, and Zero-Cost Abstractions for Program Verification: A Generic State Machine: the Streaming API

-The \li+mk_finish+ function takes a block algorithm \li+c+ and returns a suitable \li+finish+ function usable with a \li+state c+.
-Under-the-hood, it calls \li+c.s.copy+ to avoid invalidating the \li+block_state+; then \li+c.update_last+ followed by \li+c.finish+, the last two transitions of \fref{block-machine}.
-Thanks to the correctness lemma in \li+c+ along with the invariant, \li+mk_finish+ states that the digest written in \li+dst+ is the result of applying the full block algorithm to the data that was fed into the streaming state so far.
+\son{one reviewer was ``lost in this section'' and in particular did not understand why we need to copy the state.
+I'm not sure it's worth rephrasing.} The \li`finish` function takes a block specification \li`bi`.
+Under the hood, it calls \li`State.copy` to avoid invalidating the \li`block_state`; then \li`update_last` followed by \li`finish`, the last two transitions of \fref{block-machine}.
+Thanks to the correctness lemmas in the block API along with the invariant, \li`finish` states that the digest written in \li`dst` is the result of applying the full block algorithm to the data that was fed into the streaming state so far.

-One point of interest is the usage of a \emph{ghost selector} \li+get_seen+, which in any heap returns the bytes seen so far.
-We have found this style the easiest to work with, as opposed to a previous iteration of our design where the user was required to materialize the previously-seen bytes as a ghost argument to the stateful functions, such as \li+mk_finish+ above.
-The previous iteration placed a heavy burden on clients, who were required to perform some syntactically heavy book-keeping; the present style is much more lightweight.
-(The anonymous supplement contains an in-depth explanation of the respective merits of the three styles we considered, in file \li+Hacl.Streaming.Functor.fsti+.)
+One point of interest is the usage of a \emph{ghost selector} \li`get_seen`, which in any heap returns the bytes seen so far.
+We have found this style the easiest to work with, as opposed to a previous iteration of our design where the user was required to materialize the previously-seen bytes as a ghost argument to the stateful functions, such as \li`finish` above.
+The previous iteration placed a heavy burden on clients, who were required to perform some syntactically heavy book-keeping to thread this argument through function calls; the present style is much more lightweight.\footnote{The anonymous supplement contains an in-depth explanation of the respective merits of the three styles we considered, in file \li`Hacl.Streaming.Functor.fsti`.}